-Ray Bradbury died two years ago, but the impact of his visionary work lives on.
+Ray Bradbury, was born 97 years ago, but the impact of his visionary work lives on.
 His life and work were filled with determination and an unstoppable imagination.
 As a child he was intrigued by magic and architecture, but it was his voracious love of reading and writing coupled with a curious mind that led him to creating some of the most memorable books and stories of the 20th century: The Martian Chronicles, Dandelion Wine, The Illustrated Man, Fahrenheit 451, just to name just a few.

 Ray Bradbury and his wife Marguerite (Maggie) loved cats.
 During the latter part of the 1950s while the author was cranking out stories like The October Country and Dandelion Wine, 22 kitties called the Bradbury residence their home.